pouc/qlik-css-menu/README.md

 # Credits

-This extension is inspired by the swr-sheetnavigation extension of Stefan Walther
+This extension is inspired by the swr-sheetnavigation extension of Stefan Walther.
+Thanks to ModelN for providing critical Bug fixs :

-# Fixes
+## Fixes

 This fork fixes the following issues